hardyoyo/RodmanPottingerCookbook/words/MealPlans.md

    on 425°F, coat a roasting pan or glas baking dish with a bit of olive oil, sprinkle more olive oil on the veggies and toss them, sprinkle some salt, pepper, roasted garlic powder, and berbere (careful with the last one, it's *the* spice for Ethiopian food, but it's also spicy hot).
+Roast for about 20-30 minutes.

 That's it, that's the plan: Misir Wot, then one or two other dishes.
 If you want to really explore Ethiopian Cuisine, we recommend the book Teff Love by Kittee